 Evergreen content creation opportunities

 Depending on your current method, you may not have to make any changes to incorporate evergreen elements into your content creation process.
-With this in mind, here are some basic content ideas that can enhance your bank of evergreen content:
+With this in mind, here are some basic content ideas that can deepen your well of evergreen content:

 - Explainers: In a newsroom?
 Chances are you’re covering a lot of the same topics every year.
-It could be worth creating some broader explainer or “did you know” style content that can benefit from easy repurposing every year.
-Videos, articles, slideshows, and other multimedia integrations are all great ways to These are great because they can be added to several articles to enhance the experience and grow views.
+It could be worth creating some broader explainer or “did you know” style content that can be easily repurposed every year.
+Videos, articles, slideshows, and other multimedia integrations are great ways to These are great because they can be added to several articles to enhance the experience and grow views.

 Example: Why do we hang Christmas stockings?